Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Your application has recently experienced significant global growth, and international users are complaining of high latency.
-What is the AWS characteristic that can help improve your international users’ experience?
+What is the AWS characteristic that can help improve your international users' experience?

 - [ ] Elasticity.
 - [x] Global reach.